neondatabase/website/content/docs/introduction/billing-sample.md

 ## Consumption breakdown for the month

-These graphs shows the usage and costs incurred for the month.
+These graphs show the usage and costs incurred for the month.

 ### Compute